Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 The transmitter was placed on the roof of his dealership at 1000 Hope Street in Los Angeles, and he quickly arranged with the LA Herald and Examiner newspapers for news reporting and regular programs began to go out every day.

-But, lest you – or anyone – wonder for a moment who was responsible for it all, the station ID at the top of the hour would make it clear: “This is KFI, the Radio Central Superstation of Earle C. Anthony, Incorporated, California Packard Distributors.”
+But, lest you – or anyone – wonder for a moment who was responsible for it all, the station ID at the top of the hour would make it very clear: “This is KFI, the Radio Central Superstation of Earle C. Anthony, Incorporated, California Packard Distributors.”

 Another early method of advertising the station was mounting signs emblazoned with “KFI – PACKARD” on the KFI towers up on the roof of the auto dealership.
 Even the dashboard plaques placed in his cars mentioned KFI.